-In this tutorial we will show you how to install Ansible on CentOS 8.
+In this tutorial, we will show you how to install Ansible on CentOS 8.
 For those of you who didn’t know, Ansible is an open-source software provisioning and configuration management tool for Unix-like and Microsoft Windows operating systems.
-It is an open source configuration tool which allows sysadmins to manage hundreds of servers from one centralize node i.e Ansible Server.
-Ansible is the preferred configuration tool when it is compared with similar tools like Puppet, Chef and Salt because it doesn’t need any agent and it works on SSH and python.
+It is an open-source configuration tool that allows sysadmins to manage hundreds of servers from one centralized node i.e Ansible Server.
+Ansible is the preferred configuration tool when it is compared with similar tools like Puppet, Chef, and Salt because it doesn’t need an agent and it works on SSH and python.

 Install Ansible on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Ansible on CentOS 8.

 Add EPEL repository to your CentOS 8 system:

 sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm

 Once the ansible is installed successfully, verify its version by running the following command:

 First, install pyhton3 and python3-pip packages using the following command:

 Now run the below pip3 command to install Ansible: